-This tutorial is part of our WordPress installation and WordPress configuration tutorials, where we show you how to install and configure a WordPress site or blog on your own domain with no coding skills required.
+This tutorial is part of our WordPress installation and WordPress configuration tutorial series, where we show you how to install and configure a WordPress site or blog on your own domain with no coding skills required.

 Whether you choose to host your website using a shared hosting account or to host on a dedicated server, you need some way to configure emails for your domain name, manage your server applications, and monitor your server’s resources.
 This is especially important if you lack the technical skills of a webmaster or IT manager.

-This is where a web hosting application like cPanel can play a central role in helping you manage your website presence.
+This is where a web hosting application like cPanel can play a central role in helping you manage your web presence.

 cPanel is a powerful and simple-to-use web hosting management software application that gives website owners the ability to quickly and easily manage their servers and websites using a simple and intuitive dashboard.

 Having access to a hosting environment that offers cPanel will make managing your WordPress site a whole lot easier. cPanel lets you easily take care of certain things yourself without hiring technical experts (like setting up emails for your business).
 If you host with a good company, you can also ask for support and assistance with most things.

 cPanel typically comes with built-in get started help wizards and basic video tutorials on using cPanel that can be accessed directly from your web hosting account’s control area …

 Providing comprehensive training on using all the features of cPanel to easily manage your WordPress site’s web hosting is beyond the scope of our tutorials.
 For comprehensive step-by-step training on using cPanel, we recommend downloading these how to use cPanel video tutorials.